News and Observations from Wapella, Illinois: Home of the Wildcats.

 "The U.S. had never been represented in this show, and the Louvre invited us," says gallery director Jane Gahng of the international show, which will include artists representing Brazil, Canada, China, France, Korea, Spain, Turkey and the United States.

-As Gahng tells it, Dow and Berger got to talking, and Berger discovered that, along with his Hollywood Tony_dow_sculpture_3career, Dow was an artist and had been sculpting and painting since his teen years.
+As Gahng tells it, Dow and Berger got to talking, and Berger discovered that, along with his Hollywood career, Dow was an artist and had been sculpting and painting since his teen years.
 The gallery began representing Dow's work, and this year submitted it, along with that of about 30 other artists representated by Karen Lynne Galleries, as candidates for the same juried exhibition in 2008.
 The Louvre chose the work of 12 of those artists, including Dow.

 Other Karen Lynne Gallery artists represented in the show -- with no known sitcom affiliations -- include sculptor Brian Berman, painter Steven Glucksburg and painter Jorge Lujan.